devopology/test-engine/README.md

 ## Getting Help

-Github discussions is the current mechanism for help/support
+GitHub's discussions is the current mechanism for help/support

 ## Contributing